 BLACK BEAR, BLACK BEAR, WHAT DID YOU SEE?

-When a crack of gunshot disturbs her morning birdwatching, journalist Ruth Townsend is certain it's the neighbor she's already warned twice about hunting on her property.
+When a gunshot disturbs her morning, journalist Ruth Townsend is certain it's the neighbor she's already warned twice about hunting on her property.
 She takes off through the woods to confront him but stumbles upon more than she bargained for--a bear trap, complete with a dead bear.

-Can Ruth find out who killed Edith Morton before she or someone she loves becomes the next obituary in the Thistlewood Star?
+As she digs deeper, she discovers that even sleepy mountain towns like Thistlewood have secrets waiting to be unearthed.
+Can Ruth solve the mystery of who killed Edith Morton before she or someone she loves becomes the next obituary in the Thistlewood Star?

 A TOTAL ECLIPSE OF THE ART?